endrollex/miniroll/README.md

 -----------------------------
 1. miniroll is a simple blog, most functions are minimize.
 2. post.php produces journals, the journals store in the filesystem directly.
-3. Every normal journals have two file, title and content, content's filename is a date('YmdHi', time()), title's filename has additional tags what indicates various labels.
+3. Every normal journal has two file, title and content, content's filename is a date('YmdHi', time()), title's filename has additional tags what indicates various labels.
 4. index.php is a reader to organize these journal files for browse.
 5. The markup language minicode (variant of BBCode) is designed for Blog, easy editing XHTML.